jaimetur/PhotoMigrator/help/1-command-line-interface.md

 ---------------------------------
 Following arguments allow you to interact with Google Photos Takeout Folder.
 In this mode, you can use more than one optional arguments from the below list.
-If only the argument -gtProc, --google-takeout-to-process <TAKEOUT_FOLDER> is detected, then the Tool will use the default values for the rest of the arguments for this extra mode.
+If only the argument -gTakeout, --google-takeout <TAKEOUT_FOLDER> is detected, then the Tool will use the default values for the rest of the arguments for this extra mode.

--gtProc,   --google-takeout-to-process <TAKEOUT_FOLDER>
+-gTakeout, --google-takeout <TAKEOUT_FOLDER>
              Process the Takeout folder <TAKEOUT_FOLDER> to fix all metadata and organize assets inside it.
 If any Zip file is found inside it, the Zip will be extracted to the folder '<TAKEOUT_FOLDER>_unzipped_<TIMESTAMP>', and will use